What is lazy keto? And is lazy keto right for you?

-Some people hate to track their macros and others love to track.
-Those of you (you know who you are) love to track your macros and most likely follow a strict keto diet.
-Others don’t like being weighed down and instead opt not to track macros and instead eat intuitively low carb.
+Some people hate to track their macros and others love to track them.
+Those of you (you know who you are!) who love to track your macros are most likely follow a strict keto diet.
+Others don’t like being weighed down, and instead opt not to track macros and simply eat intuitively low carb.

 When first starting a keto diet, I normally have my clients just reduce their total carbohydrate intake.
-First I’ll instruction them to take out chips and soda from their diet.
+First I’ll instruct them to take out chips and soda from their diet.
 Then the potatoes and other starchy vegetables and grains.